CosmWasm/sylvia-book/src/basics/funds.md

 # Dealing with funds

-When you hear smart contracts, you think blockchain.
+When you hear smart contracts, you think of blockchain.
 When you hear blockchain, you often think of cryptocurrencies.
 It is not the same, but crypto assets, or as we often call them: tokens, are very closely connected to the blockchain.
 CosmWasm has a notion of a native token.
 Native tokens are assets managed by the blockchain core instead of smart contracts.
 Often such assets have some